 -

 Pair of dais chair frames.
 Carved wood.
 Spain, circa 1900.
-Pair of carved wooden chair frames decorated with turned balustrades on part of the backrests (which have two smooth crossbars, leaving the rest openwork), legs and jambs, thus inspired by old models common in traditional furniture and thus following a common trend at the time.
+Pair of carved wooden chair frames decorated with baluster-shaped turns on part of the backrests (which have two smooth crossbars leaving the rest openwork), legs and stretchers, thus taking inspiration from old models common in traditional furniture and following a common trend at the time.

 · Size: 42x35x66 cms.